MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 #### Create a new controller for handling Slack requests

-We create a new controller which will handle requests from your slack app, on a new endpoing 'api/slack' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
+We create a new controller which will handle requests from your slack app, on a new endpoint `api/slack` instead of the default `api/messages` used for requests from Azure Bot Service Channels.
 By adding an additional endpoint to your bot, you can accept requests from Bot Service channels, as well as from Slack, using the same bot.

 ```csharp
 [Route("api/slack")]